Six Sigma vs PMP® Certification: Which One is Right for Me?

 With each belt you obtain, your earning potential increases.
 You can also take courses to earn your Yellow and Green Belts.
 These courses will provide all the knowledge you need to qualify for these belts, and put you on the right track to eventually being a Black Belt.

 If you’re in the project management industry, it never hurts to earn a certification.
 This adds legitimacy to your resume, and makes you an enticing candidate for any organization.
 As you consider which certifications to earn, it’s wise to choose a course provider to walk you through the process.
-With the right course provider, you’ll be able to easily navigate the certification process and earn either your Lean Six Sigma or PMP certification.
+With the right course provider, you’ll be able to easily navigate the certification process and earn either your PMP Certification or Lean Six Sigma.

 Do you want to find out how you can earn the PMP certification?
 Download this comprehensive guide on the process now.
 If you prefer the Lean Six Sigma certification, visit our Green Belt and Yellow Belt pages.